Jones has ‘confidence' in and ‘wants to grow' with Boutte, Thornton

-If Parker is ruled out, the Patriots will look to a combination of JuJu Smith-Schuster, who first entered the Dolphins game in the fourth quarter after the injuries, Demario Douglas, Tyquon Thornton, Jalen Reagor, and possibly Kayshon Boutte.
+If Parker is out Sunday, the Patriots will look to a combination of JuJu Smith-Schuster (who first entered the Dolphins game in the fourth quarter after the injuries), Demario Douglas, Tyquan Thornton, Jalen Reagor, and possibly Kayshon Boutte.

-With Smith-Schuster and Douglas more of a lock to play, logging a combined 56 targets on the year, fans will be left to wonder if Thornton, Reagor, a former first round pick, or Boutte, New England's 2023 sixth round draft pick, can make an impact against the Commanders.

 Stay in the game with the latest updates on your beloved Boston sports teams!
 Sign up here for our All Access Daily newsletter.

+With Smith-Schuster and Douglas more of a lock to play, logging a combined 56 targets on the year, fans will be left to wonder if Thornton, Reagor or Boutte (a 2023 sixth-round pick) can make an impact against the Commanders.

-Patriots quarterback Mac Jones spoke to WEEI on the possibility of the young receivers making an impact.
+Patriots quarterback Mac Jones spoke to WEEI's Jones & Mego show on the possibility of the young receivers making an impact.

 "I really want them to take advantage of the opportunity," Jones said.
 "I've seen [Kayshon] Boutte play in college and worked with him early in training camp, and in the first game, and I have a lot of confidence in him."

-Boutte has found himself as a healthy scratch since playing in Week 1, where he was unable to keep his feet inbounds on a crucial play late in the game.
-A once highly touted prospect, Boutte logged 131 receptions for 1,782 yards and 16 touchdowns in his 27-game college career.
+Boutte has been a healthy scratch since debuting in Week 1 -- when he was unable to keep his feet inbounds on a crucial play late in the game.
+A once highly touted prospect, Boutte tallied 131 receptions for 1,782 yards and 16 touchdowns in his 27-game college career at LSU.
 Injury concerns led to his draft stock plummeting, leaving Patriots fans thrilled with his sixth-round selection.

 MORE PATRIOTS COVERAGE